spacebird-dev/.github/README.md

-# Spacebird
+# Spacebird 💫🐦

 Utilities for Infrastructure, DevOps and related fields.
-Developed by @maxhoesel and others
+Developed by @maxhoesel and others.